 Just remember, it’s important to manage cleanliness and the produce in your kitchen at the same time.

-Here are is another option with a cute printable for killing fruit flies in your house.
+Here is another option with a cute printable for killing fruit flies in your house.

 Cone of Death from Apartment Therapy (with a printable PDF!)